 In many cases, it will be apparent that the project under consideration will likely have no negative impact on the evaluation criteria or will have a positive impact.
 For each case where there is a possibility that the remedial work will have negative impacts, this possibility will be documented.
 Specific measures of avoiding, reducing, or compensating for the impact are to be described in greater detail.
 Refer to Appendix C for examples of "mitigation required" and "legislation/approvals/information" for addressing a range of impact situations.
-Those agencies, groups, and individuals that have expressed an interest in this matter will be notified and consulted.
+Interested persons and Aboriginal Communities will be notified and consulted.
 Discussions regarding suitable means to avoid, reduce, or compensate for these impacts will be held.
 If it is concluded that mitigation is possible to avoid all negative impacts this and the agreed upon methods to do so will be documented.